pedasmith/VoraciousEBookReader/ThingsToKnowAboutEpubFiles.md

 **Solution**: after a key isn't found, I check to see if it starts with "../".
 If so, I do a lookup without the "../"

 **Except** that of Clocks and Time also asks for the wrong files, in a subtly surprising way.
 The image file is listed with an absolute path like /OEBPS/images/bk978-1-6817-4096-6ch5f1_online.jpg.
 There's also an Href path like images/bk978-1-6817-4096-6ch5f1_online.jpg.
 Before I only looked at the absolute path; now I match either one.
-This leads (like make of these solutions!) to a surprise security issue: a malicious ebook could have both the absolute path and the href point to different files.
+This leads (like most of these solutions!) to a surprise security issue: a malicious ebook could have both the absolute path and the href point to different files.
 One reader program might read the file one way, and another might read it another way.

 ## CSS?
 We don't need no stinking CSS!
 (AKA, the Beetle problem)